Native American policy of the Nixon administration: Public Law 280

-Public Law 280 (PL-280), which passed on August 15, 1953, supplemented the tenets and policies outlined in House Concurrent Resolution 108.
-Public Law 280 sought to transfer criminal jurisdiction over crimes committed by Indians in "Indian Country" to certain state governments.
+Public Law 280 (PL-280), which passed on August 15, 1953, supplemented the tenets and policies outlined in H. Con.
+Res.
+108. Public Law 280 sought to transfer criminal jurisdiction over crimes committed by Indians in "Indian Country" to certain state governments.
 Previously, "Indian Country" was under the jurisdiction of the federal criminal code.
 Congress gave six states (California, Minnesota, Nebraska, Oregon, Wisconsin, and Alaska) extensive authority to prosecute most crimes that occurred in Indian country.
-Between 1953 and 1968, numerous other states than the original six exercised expanded jurisdiction in Indian country.
+Between 1953 and 1968, numerous other states exercised expanded jurisdiction in Indian country.
 Not only did PL-280 strip the federal government of jurisdiction in Indian country, but it also nullified traditional tribal systems of internal justice.

 Efforts towards repeal under Presidents Kennedy and Johnson

-The United States government's policy of "termination" was met with staunch opposition from Indian populations.
+The federal government's policy of termination was met with staunch opposition from Indian populations.
 What had been initiated as an attempt at assimilation into American society had evolved into a systematic removal of Indian autonomy.
-Upon taking office in 1961, President Kennedy sought to gradually repeal the termination policy of the 1950s due to problems surrounding multiple ancestral land ownership patterns.
-President Kennedy scaled back the tenets of the termination era through a series of legislative actions.
+Upon taking office in 1961, President John F. Kennedy sought to gradually repeal the termination policy of the 1950s due to problems surrounding multiple ancestral land ownership patterns.
+Kennedy scaled back the tenets of the termination era through a series of legislative actions.